hichemhadhri/Enzyme-Stability-Prediction/README.md

 ### `notebooks/experiments`

 ##### `1-Conv1d_OneChannel.ipynb'`
 CNN on Amino Acid Sequence (AAS) using integer encoding on the 20 amino acid letters producing one channel array for each sequence

 ##### `2-One_hot_encoding.ipynb`
 CNN on Amino Acid Sequence (AAS) using one-hot encoding on the 20 amino acid letters producing 20  channels array for each sequence

 ##### `3-Less_Channels.ipynb`
 Grouping amino acids with similar properties into 4 groups and producing a 4- channel array for each sequence

 ##### `4-Test_Model_DeepSF.ipynb`

-Use a model inspired by DeepSF, with 20 channels
+Uses a model inspired by DeepSF, with 20 channels

 ##### `5-AlexNet.ipynb`
 Model inspired by AlexNetwork